Aspie96/blog/content/posts/free_software.md

 Suppose you receive a program in object form.
 You cannot study its internal functioning in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies (computers can always copy data), but you aren't legally allowed to do.
 You may be unable to modify the program to your liking for both legal and technical reasons.

-Restrictions on software exist beyond just copyright and withholding source code.
+Restrictions on software, legal or technical, exist beyond just copyright and withholding source code.
 In an ever more digitalized world, they give rightholders a lot of power and substantial control on users.

 ## Free Software

 *Free software* is software which any user, in any field of endeavour, is free to run, copy, distribute, study and modify.
 This means that it is provided alongside with access to its source code, as well as an appropriate software licence.

 In the '80s, the [GNU](https://www.gnu.org/) project, aimed at creating a free operating system, was [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/).
-Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization, which supports GNU and other initiatives.
+Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives.
 The FSF also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html), which is based on four *[essential freedoms](https://www.gnu.org/philosophy/free-sw.html#four-freedoms)*.

 In "free software", the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used, instead of "free", to avoid confusion.
 In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also pass it on), but a lot of software available at no charge is not free software.

-The *free software movement* supports software freedom on moral grounds, based on the idea that non-free software is controlled by its owner rather than the user and that this constitutes an instrument of unjust power over users' computing.
+The *free software movement* supports software freedom on moral grounds, based on the idea that non-free ("proprietary") software is controlled by its owner rather than the user and that this constitutes an instrument of unjust power over users' computing.
 It is, however, possible to use and endorse free software for more pragmatic reasons, even without agreeing with this philosophy.

 ## Open Source